Back to Blog

 Prevention and mitigation:

-• Measures that can mitigate the impact of prompt injections include enforcing privilege control on LLM access to backend systems, adding a human in the loop for extended functionality, segregating external content from user prompts, and manually monitoring LLM input and output from time to time.
+• Measures that can mitigate the impact of prompt injections include enforcing privilege control on LLM access to backend systems.

-When backend systems are exposed due to an LLM output being accepted and passed downstream without scrutiny.
-Potential consequences include XSS, CSRF, SSRF, privilege escalation, and remote code execution.
+When backend systems are exposed due to an LLM output being accepted and passed downstream without sufficient validation, sanitization and handling.
+Potential consequences of exploitation include XSS and CSRF in web browsers and SSRF, privilege escalation, and remote code execution on backend systems.

 Prevention and mitigation: